CS540-22/GLOC/docs/deployment.md

 5) REDIS_AUTH=Your redis masterauth/requirepass password
 6) FLASK_HOST=Ip address to run your Flask app on
 7) SECRET_KEY=Your Flask app's secret key
-8) Install the dependencies with `pip install -r requirements.txt`
+8) Install the dependencies with `pip install -r requirements.txt` or `pipenv install`
 9) Run the Flask app with the `cloc.sh` script

 ### (Optional) Deploy a Redis server in a k8s cluster